 Affordable connectivity

-This priority seeks to foster access to telecommunications/ICTs for all, including the Internet, digital communication services, space-based radiocommunication services, broadband, voice services and devices,—at a cost that is reasonable and affordable for individuals or households, relative to their income, without causing financial hardship.
+This priority seeks to foster access to telecommunications/ICTs for all, including the Internet, digital communication services, space-based radiocommunication services, broadband, voice services and devices, at a cost that is reasonable and affordable for individuals or households, relative to their income, without causing financial hardship.
 Under this priority, BDT will continue providing assistance to Member States in the development of telecommunications/ICTs infrastructure and services, expanding broadband access and coverage, and ensuring emergency telecommunications and disaster risk resilience.

-Outcomes and Indictors (KPIs)
+Outcomes and Indictors